tson1111/nn-based-on-tvm/README.md

-# NN-based-on-tvm
+#  Implementation of Neural Network Based on tvm
- Implementation of neural network based on tvm.
-The course project of Compiler Design in 2019 Spring
+Cong Ding's course project of *Compiler Design* in 2019 Spring, lectured by Prof. Yun Eric Liang.